lbormann/darts-caller/README.md

 ## SETUP SOUNDS

 You need to have sounds-files as mp3 or wav.
 This files have to be named by 1 to 180, gameshot, busted, playerchange etc. You dont need all files.
-If you are too lazy you can go for 40, 60, 180 or whatever you like.
+If you are lazy you can go for 40, 60, 180 or whatever you like.
+There are a bunch of supported sound-keys (just below this section).
 You can record your voice or download some files in the internet, ie. https://freesound.org, https://www.zapsplat.com or watchout for pinned messages in (Discord https://discord.com/channels/802528604067201055/955745166134747196 or https://discord.com/channels/802528604067201055/1019720832647434320).
 Put all sound files in one folder and if you like create subfolders in this folder for random caller functionality.

+Note: Since version 2.0.0 there is a build-in download-mechanismn that automatically downloads a bunch of curated caller-voices.

+### Sound-file-keys

 ***EVERY SOUND FILE NEEDS TO BE .mp3 or .wav***